kimdoanh89/doanhluong.me/_posts/2020-09-06-vManage-REST-API.markdown

 Now, we may face the error since we run directly our GET command without authentication with the vManage.
 However, we can download the [Postman-for-AlwaysOn-Cisco-SD-WAN](https://github.com/CiscoDevNet/Postman-for-AlwaysOn-Cisco-SD-WAN) collection to help us authenticate with the vManage server.
-We also need to create a new SD-WAN environment with our vManage server information.
+We also should create a new SD-WAN environment with our vManage server information.

 {% include figure image_path="/assets/03_SD-WAN/01_vManage_APIs/images/06_postman.png" %}